-INSTITUTIONAL SPOUSE COMMUNITY SPOUSE RESOURCES \$30,182 \$1,500 Burial Fund or 1.
-Resource Allowance: \$74,820 to \$148,620 life insurance 2.
-Residence exempt 3.
-Prepaid funeral expense 3.
-Spousal Refusal necessary if assets exceed above level TRANSFER PENALTY by either spouse TRANSFER PENALTY TRANSFER PENALTY 60 month look-back for transfers on or after February 8, 2006 Transfer Amount ÷ Average Regional Rate = # of months penalized Transfer Amount ÷ Average Regional Rate = # of months penalized 2023 Regional Rates: \$14,136 Long Island \$14,142 New York City 2023 Regional Rates: \$14,136 Long Island \$14,142 New York City The transfer penalty start date is subject to the rules under Deficit Reduction Act of 2005.
+INSTITUTIONAL SPOUSE COMMUNITY SPOUSE RESOURCES 1. \$32,396 2. \$1,500 Burial Fund or 1.
+Resource Allowance: \$74,820 to \$157,920 3.
+Prepaid funeral expense 2.
+Residence exempt3.
+Spousal Refusal necessary if assets exceed above level TRANSFER PENALTY by either spouse TRANSFER PENALTY Transfer Amount ÷ Average TRANSFER PENALTY Transfer Amount ÷ Average 60 month look-back for transfers on or after February 8, 2006 Regional Rate = # of months penalized 2025 Regional Rates: Regional Rate = # of months penalized 2025 Regional Rates: \$14,914 Long Island \$14,582 New York City \$14,914 Long Island \$14,582 New York City The transfer penalty start date is subject to the rules under Deficit Reduction Act of 2005.
 The transfer penalty start date is subject to the rules under Deficit Reduction Act of 2005.
-A transfer by the Community Spouse will subject the Institutionalized Spouse to a transfer penalty TRANSFER between spouses No transfer penalty Consult your attorney regarding Spousal Allowances MONTHLY INCOME BUDGET 1. \$50 per month personal incidental allowance \$3,715.50 per month- Spouse entitled to contribution from 2.
-Excess income to nursing home- unless community spouse is below \$3,715.50 Medicaid applicant to bring income up to \$3,715.50 per month (2023).
-(2023).
-Spousal Refusal necessary if income exceeds above level SERVICES All services covered Not Applicable intended to be used as a source of legal advice.
+A transfer by the Community Spouse will subject the Institutionalized Spouse to a transfer penalty TRANSFER between spouses No transfer penalty Consult your attorney regarding Spousal Allowances MONTHLY INCOME BUDGET \$50 per month personal incidental allowance Excess income to nursing home- unless community spouse is below \$3,948 (2025). \$3,948 per month- Spouse entitled to contribution from Medicaid applicant to bring income up to \$3,948 per month (2025).
+Spousal Refusal necessary if income exceeds above level SERVICES All services covered Not Applicable

+NOTE: This chart is based on Medicaid law as of January 2025, and is for informational purposes only, and is not intended to be used as a source of legal advice.
 Since legal principles vary substantially in individual cases and in accordance with local laws and practice, it is recommended that you consult with Russo Law Group, P.C.

-©January 2023, Russo Law Group, P.C.
+©January 2025, Russo Law Group, P.C.